 In some people melasma resolves on its own when the skin is exposed to less sunlight (in some people it fades every winter and recurs in the spring), or after pregnancy when hormone levels fall.
 In others, it stubbornly persists, and may get worse with subsequent pregnancies and with more sun exposure.

 Sun protection is of the utmost importance in those with melasma.
 People who have this skin condition need to use a broad-spectrum sunscreen with a high SPF value every single day, including in the winter.
 The best sunscreens for people with melasma are physical sunscreens that contain the ingredient zinc oxide, with or without titanium dioxide.
-Look for a sunscreen that contains a relatively high percentage of zinc.
-Examples include such products as Neutrogena Sheer Zinc SPF 50 and Elta MD UV Physical Tinted SPF 41.
+Tinted sunscreens may work better than non-tinted sunscreens.
 Use a hat with a wide brim and avoid exposure to direct sunlight on the areas affected by melasma as best you can.

 Lightening creams are the mainstay of treatment of melasma.
-The most effective lightening creams contain hydroquinone, a chemical that blocks the skin's ability to make pigment (melanin).
-Creams containing hydroquinone are available over-the-counter in Canada in concentrations of 4% (in the US concentrations above 2% are by prescription).
+Lightening creams that contain hydroquinone, a chemical that blocks the skin's ability to make pigment (melanin), are felt to be the most effective.
+Creams containing hydroquinone are available over-the-counter in Canada in concentrations of 2-4% (in the US concentrations above 2% are by prescription).
 Dermatologists will often prescribe combination creams that contain hydroquinone, a mild cortisone, and tretinoin (a vitamin A derivative), as these have been shown to be more effective than hydroquinone alone.

 Are there risks associated with using hydroquinone?